Charles Vickery Drysdale

-Charles Vickery Drysdale FRSE CB OBE (8 July 1874 – 7 February 1961) was an English electrical engineer, eugenicist, and social reformer.
+Charles Vickery Drysdale FRSE CB OBE (8 July 1874 – 7 February 1961) was an English electrical engineer, eugenicist, suffragist, and social reformer.
 He is remembered for opening the second birth control clinic in Britain in 1921 and co-founding the Family Planning Association in 1930.

 As an engineer he is remembered as the inventor of the Phase-shifting transformer.
-He was co-founder of the Institute of Physics and served as its Vice-President 1932–1936.
+He was co-founder of the Institute of Physics and served as its vice-president 1932–1936.

 He was first a Malthusian and then a Neo-Malthusian and served as President of the Malthusian League.
 He is seen as a founding father of Neo-Malthusianism.